tiredboffin/tiredboffin.github.io/notes/fujifilm-camera-history.md

 A new "EXR II Processor" SoC was introduced in 2013, integrating the image co-processor and EXR Processor into a single module.
 The X100S was the first X-series camera based on this new SoC.
 Fujifilm continued using the "EXR II" SoC until 2016 X-E2s.

 In total, there are over 20 cameras based on the "EXR", "EXR Pro" and "EXR II" processors.
 While they vary in hardware -- sensor size, resolution, EEPROM chips, and DRAM -- they share many key many elements, for e.g. the boot ROM, kernel loader, RTOS, and significant portions of low-level application code.
 From a reverse-engineering standpoint, they are quite similar, allowing most techniques and tools to be applied across all "EXR*" cameras with minimal modifications.
+For more details on EXR see [EXR Processor](https://github.com/tiredboffin/fffw/wiki/EXR-Processor-Family) on wiki.

 ## Middle ages (2016-2021)

 With the X100F, Fujifilm introduced the "X Processor Pro" SoC, based on a dual-core ARM Cortex-A7 architecture running the ThreadX SMP RTOS.
 The kernel also implements  µITRON as a layer on top of ThreadX API.

-From a reverse-engineering standpoint, the use of a standard GIC interrupt controller, a conventional SMP design, and the public availability of ThreadX source code make it significantly easier to follow the structure and logic of Fujifilm’s low-level subsystems.
-Fujifilm maintained the same abstraction layer  -- the FF RTOS API  -- between the RTOS and the application layer, allowing insights from “X-Processor Pro” cameras to be applied to  analysis of earlier “EXR” models.
+From a reverse-engineering standpoint, the use of a standard GIC interrupt controller, a conventional SMP design, and the public availability of ThreadX source code make it significantly easier to follow the structure and logic of Fujifilm's low-level subsystems.
+Fujifilm maintained the same abstraction layer  -- the FF RTOS API  -- between the RTOS and the application layer, allowing insights from "X-Processor Pro" cameras to be applied to  analysis of earlier "EXR" models.
 Studying newer cameras can reveal details about older ones -- and vice versa.

 With the X-T3, the "X Processor Pro" was upgraded to the "X Processor 4," featuring a quad-core ARM Cortex-A7.
 However, from a reverse-engineering perspective, it appears quite similar to the "X Processor Pro."